CBroz1/TGEU_automation/README.md

 [^1]: It is assumed that the options are listed in the same order in both
     languages, ignoring country/region columns.

+## Setup

+- **Python**: The codebase is written in Python 3.9.6.
+Install the required packages with `pip install -r requirements.txt`.
+- **LaTeX**: The codebase uses `xelatex` to convert the pdfs, but any LaTeX compiler should work.
+- **env**: You'll need to copy `example.env` to `.env` and fill in the appropriate values, including
+  - your API key for tdor.translivesmatter.info
+  - your LaTeX compiler command

 ## Name list csv to pdf

 TODO: